 The time for RC transfer varies from one RTO to another.
 Some efficient RTO’s claim that the average time for RC transfer in their zone is seven to nine days.
 Usually, it can take around 25-30 days to transfer the ownership of the vehicle.

 If you have applied for the RC transfer through an agent you must check the transfer status.
 Vahan check is one of the most efficient features that can inform you about the vehicle registration details in an instant via website and SMS.
-If your agent claims that the RC transfer is successfully you can enter VAHAN <space> car number (without space) e.g. VAHAN GJ27DC0000 and send it to 7738299899.
+If your agent claims that the RC transfer is successful you can enter VAHAN <space> car number (without space) e.g. VAHAN GJ27DC0000 and send it to 7738299899.
 You will instantly receive the registration details of the vehicle.

 If you want to check the application status of the RC transfer you can visit the parivahan.gov.in website which is governed by the Ministry of Road Transport & Highways.
 You have to enter the chassis number and the car registration number to check the RC transfer status.

 Do not miss out on transferring the insurance policy to the new buyer.
 You should do it immediately after the RC transfer is done.
-If that is not done the insurance company will not compensate for any personal or third-party claim registered for your vehicle.
+If that is not done the insurance company will not compensate for any personal or third-party insurance claim registered for your vehicle.

 It is necessary to transfer all the legal liabilities of the vehicle to the new owner after selling it.
 With the Digital India initiative, basic procedure of RC transfer can be easily processed online.
 You can even pay the application fee online.
 After paying the application fee you have to submit a copy of relevant documents and application fee payment receipt in your relevant RTO office.
 The procedure of RC transfer is simple but lengthy.
 Be careful during the application process to avoid delay in the transfer procedure.